techbrett/OfficeDocs-SkypeForBusiness/Teams/town-hall-chat.md

 description: Learn how to manage which organizers can use event chat for their Microsoft Teams town halls.
 ---

-# Manage event chat for town halls
+# Manage event chat for Microsoft Teams town halls

 **APPLIES TO:** ![Image of a x for no](media/x-for-no.png) Meetings ![Image of a x for no](media/x-for-no.png) Webinars ![Image of a checkmark for yes](media/circle-check.png) Town halls

 [!INCLUDE[Teams Premium](includes/teams-premium-ecm.md)]

+> [!NOTE]
+> This feature is currently in Public Preview.

 In Microsoft Teams town halls, only presenters, organizers, and co-organizers can use chat.
 If town hall organizers have a Teams Premium license, they can turn on **Event chat** in their **Meeting options** to allow attendees to a chat and interact with each other.
 Event chat is only available during the town hall.
 Organizers, presenters, and co-organizers can still chat separately.

 As an admin, you can manage whether town hall organizers with a Teams Premium license can turn on event chat for their attendees.

+For details on how your users use event chat for town halls, see [Chat in a town hall in Microsoft Teams](https://support.microsoft.com/office/chat-in-a-town-hall-in-microsoft-teams-a4a0e102-ca45-4605-a0a8-83a884547338).

 > [!NOTE]
 > If a town hall restarts, event chat isn't available in the new town hall.